johntbush/edumacation/README.md

 ### Some basics

+You are typically going to extend `RegexParsers` or `JavaTokenParsers`.
+This gives you the basic parsing infrastructure and common regex patterns you need to build on.

 * | is the alternation combinator.
 It says “succeed if either the left or right operand parse successfully”
 * ~ is the sequential combinator.
 It says “succeed if the left operand parses successfully, and then the right parses successfully on the remaining input”
 * ~> says “succeed if the left operand parses successfully followed by the right, but do not include the left content in the result”